Covid-19: information & FAQs

 Information and FAQS for the LAMDA community about Covid-19

 The health, safety and welfare of everyone in the LAMDA community is naturally our main priority.
-In line with government guidance we have taken the difficult decision to change the delivery of teaching and postpone LAMDA examinations.
-We apologise for any inconvenience caused and we hope to be running as usual again soon.
+In line with government guidance we have taken the difficult decision to change the delivery of teaching and LAMDA exams.
+We apologise for any inconvenience caused and will share full details about how we will continue to run our courses again soon.

 For students and teaching staff